What is Vehicle Light Vehicle Maintenance.

 Who is it suitable for?

-This qualification is aimed at 16-24 year olds who prefer and respond to 'hands-on' learning.
+This qualification is aimed at learners who prefer and respond to 'hands-on' learning.
 The structure has a practical approach to assessment and includes many visual questioning techniques, which will stimulate the learners to understand the basic theory and interest learners.

 What are the aims of the course?